Janice Price – Partnership Development Manager

 James Bates – RDSSP Assistant

-James is our new SSP Assistant after completing his two year apprenticeship where he worked alongside the partnership.
-James will also continue his professional development within Turnditch CofE Primary school one day a week.
+James is our SSP Assistant, after he completed his two year sports apprenticeship he became the School Sports Partnership’s assistant and is now in his 6th with us.
+James will also continue his professional development within Turnditch CofE Primary school two days a week.

 James says “It is great to continue the amazing work that we get to do at the School Sports Partnership, I am really looking forward to the upcoming year and I hope to have a positive impact on the SSP.”